Skip Navigation

 For the vast majority of students, the dissertation is successfully defended before or during internship, meaning that their final degree requirement is completion of the internship.
 Almost all internships begin in the summer and end the following summer.
 So, for almost all clinical students, they will complete their last degree requirement (internship) in the summer and their degree will be conferred in August.
 Students in this scenario would thus register for one credit of GRD 800 in the Summer when their internship is ending, for degree conferral/graduation in August.
 Note that these students can be hooded in the May doctoral hooding commencement ceremony.

 In rare cases, a student might complete their internship prior to successfully defending their dissertation.
 In that case, they would graduate the semester of their successful defense—say, in December (Fall semester) or January (Winter semester), after their internship ends in July or August.
-Those students would Register for one credit of PSY 700 during the Fall or one credit of GRD 800 in the Winter semester (whichever one is appropriate), and their degrees would be conferred in either December or January.
+Those students would Register for one credit of PSY 700 during the Fall or one credit of GRD 800 in the Winter semester (whichever one is appropriate based on when they will graduate), and their degrees would be conferred in either December or January, respectively.

 It is advisable to confirm your registration with the Graduate Program Director and Administrator prior to graduation as policies change periodically.